 First Minister Nicola Sturgeon announced earlier this month that a draft Bill setting out the proposed terms, timing and question for another independence vote would be introduced before May’s Holyrood election.

-That followed a series of polls suggesting a majority of Scots are now in favour of breaking with the union.
+That followed a series of polls suggesting a majority of Scots favour breaking with the union.

 Constitutional affairs and independence was prioritised by 11% of people, ranking it 10th out of the 16 options, behind other issues such as housing, immigration, education and the environment – but ahead of crime and policing, family life and childcare, and transport.

-The SNP’s depute leader Keith Brown said: “The focus of the Scottish Government remains on tackling the coronavirus pandemic – but with a Tory Government increasing the threat of a no-deal Brexit and planning an unprecedented power grab on Holyrood, it’s no wonder people in Scotland are demanding the right to choose a better future.
+SNP depute leader Keith Brown said: “The focus of the Scottish Government remains on tackling the coronavirus pandemic – but, with a Tory government increasing the threat of a no-deal Brexit and planning an unprecedented power grab on Holyrood, it’s no wonder people in Scotland are demanding the right to choose a better future.”